acswift/acswift/README.md

 ## Andrew Swift

-American developer and designer who lives in Toulouse France.
+I'm an American developer and designer who lives in Toulouse France.

+I'm always looking for interesting work.

 #### Development
 - backend expertise in Django/Python